thejps92/is601-module13-assignment/README.md

 # FastAPI Calculator Application

-A FastAPI project that includes a simple calculator UI + API, plus back-end endpoints for user registration/login and calculation CRUD.
+A FastAPI project that includes calculator APIs, calculation persistence (BREAD), and JWT-based registration/login with template-based web pages.

 ## 1. Overview
 This project is a web calculator built with FastAPI.

 It includes:
-- A browser UI with two number inputs and operation buttons
+- Template-based web pages (Home/Login/Register/Dashboard)
 - REST API endpoints for add, subtract, multiply, and divide
 - Input validation and structured error handling
 - Logging for successful operations and errors